AhmedSomaa/rsuite-dashboard/README.md

 # fluent-ui-dashboard
-A simple dashboard using Microsoft's Fluent UI
+A simple dashboard using rsuite